L’ÉCOLE, School of Jewelry Arts, Returns to New York City

 Founded in 2012, with the support of Van Cleef & Arpels, L’ÉCOLE has been a pioneer in jewelry arts education, unlocking the elusive world of jewelry for more than 30,000 participants coming from 44 different countries.
 Based at Place Vendôme in Paris with nomadic programs around the world, L’ÉCOLE is dedicated to passing down the expertise of jewelry-making to audiences of all ages and backgrounds, ensuring that this ancient tradition remains vital today.
 “We are proud to support L’ÉCOLE’s broad educational mission, providing object-based learning in the jewelry arts around the world,” said Nicolas Bos, President & CEO, Van Cleef & Arpels.
 “Anyone can learn to determine the difference between related stones, admire the craftsmanship that goes into each detail in a setting, and discover the symbolic references that inspire the great designs of today.”

 Subjects taught at L’ÉCOLE range from hands-on craftsmanship and gemology to learning about the various jewelers and individuals that have influenced the world of jewelry.
 The fall 2018 program marks the first return of L’ÉCOLE to New York City since it debuted at the Cooper Hewitt, Smithsonian Design Museum in 2015.
-The full New York class schedule is available at us.lecolevancleefarpels.com and registration is now open.
+The full New York class schedule is available at us.lecolevancleefarpels.com.

 Each class can be taken à la carte, in any order, and is offered multiple times throughout the two-and-a-half-week residency to provide flexibility in scheduling.
 Leading scholars in the fields of science, art, and history guide every class, with faculty that includes jewelers, designers, mockup artists, art and jewelry historians, gemologists, and lacquer artists.
 The classes are between 2–4 hours, led by 2–4 professors with a maximum of 12 students.
 Class size is limited to ensure an intimate experience, and student interaction is fueled both by a shared passion for the jewelry arts and the chance to mingle during receptions prior to each class.
 These classes range in price from $125–$250.